Chapter 17: Module Bundler

 Using asynchronous file operations

-Modify the dependency finder to use async
+Modify the dependency finder to use async and await instead of synchronous file operations.

 Unit testing transitive closure